CHARGEDdev/api-design/userevent/tickets.md

-Do not use
+Do not use!

-Causes cancer and childhood obesity
+Causes cancer and childhood obesity.

 Just get the tickets array from /userevent endpoint instead